chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

   For a computer with 8Gb of RAM, 1 thread (``num_proc=1``) should be used.
 For 16 Gb, 4 threads is reasonable.
 For 32 Gb, 16 threads or more can be used.

-After installation, you should have a ``deal.ii-candi`` folder in the installation prefix directory, with the dealii folder of the desired version (see section :ref:`update-dealii`), as well as the required dependencies (p4est, trilinos, etc.).
+After installation, you should have a ``deal.II-candi`` folder in the installation prefix directory, with the dealii folder of the desired version (see section :ref:`update-dealii`), as well as the required dependencies (p4est, trilinos, etc.).

 After installation, add an environment variable to your ``.bashrc`` either manually or through the following command:

 .. code-block:: text

-   echo "export DEAL_II_DIR=/home/username/deal.ii-candi/deal.II-<version>" >> ~/.bashrc`
+   echo "export DEAL_II_DIR=/home/username/deal.ii-candi/deal.II-<version>" >> ~/.bashrc

 Installing deal.II manually (Step #1)
 --------------------------------------